-Most graduates go into events management from a degree in the subject, or they do a Masters in events after a degree in a first subject.
+Most graduates get employment in events management from a degree in the subject, or they do a Masters in events after a degree in a first subject.

 Only a small number of events management graduates go on to further study.
-There is no evidence that undertaking a Masters degree in the subject will further benefit your career, since employers place a greater value on experience in this area of work.
+Generally, there is no requirement to continue to postgraduate level, as employers place a greater value on experience in this area of work.

 What do events management graduates do?

-The top three jobs held by graduates in employment in the UK include conference and exhibition managers and organisers, restaurant and catering establishment managers and chefs.
+After leaving university, the top jobs held by events management graduates in employment in the UK include conference and exhibition managers (19%) and organisers and marketing associate professionals (9%).